-Purchases of AFS equities are recorded at cost.
-AFS equities are carried at fair value with the difference between fair value and amortized cost being recognized as unrealized gain (loss) in AOCI within shareholders' equity, unless a security is OTTI, as described below.
+Purchases of equities classified as AFS are recorded at cost and carried at fair value with the difference between fair value and amortized cost being recognized as unrealized gain (loss) in AOCI within shareholders' equity, unless a security is OTTI, as described below.
 Realized gains and losses for equities classified as AFS securities are recorded as gains or losses.